 On January 21, 2010, the Company also completed the sale of 6,509,637 units (including 740,387 units sold to the underwriter pursuant to the exercise of its over-allotment option) at a public offering price of \$2.08 per unit.
-Each unit consisted of (i) one share of common stock, (ii) a Class A warrant to purchase 0.75 of a share of common stock at an exercise price of \$2.97 per share and (iii) a Class B warrant to purchase 0.50 of a share of common stock at an exercise price of \$2.97 per share and (iii) a Class B warrant to purchase 0.50 of a share of common stock at an exercise price of \$2.97 per share and (iii) a Class B warrant to purchase 0.50 of a share of common stock at an exercise price of \$2.08 per share.
-The Company received approximately \$12.4 million in net proceeds from the sale of the units (including the partially exercised option of the over-allotment), after underwriting discounts and commissions and other offering expenses.
-The total fair market value of the warrants at the date of issuance was approximately \$4,375,000.
-This total fair market value was determined as a proportional amount of the gross proceeds received for the sale of the common stock, class A and class B warrants.
-The proportional amount for the warrants was determined through the use of the
+Each unit consisted of (i) one share of common stock, (ii) a Class A warrant to purchase 0.75 of a share of common stock at an exercise price of \$2.97 per share and (iii) a Class B warrant to purchase 0.50 of a share of common stock at an exercise price of \$2.08 per unit.
+Each unit consisted of (i) one share of common stock, (ii) a Class A warrant to purchase 0.75 of a share of common stock at an exercise price of \$2.97 per share and (iii) a Class B warrant to purchase 0.50 of a share of common stock at an exercise price of \$2.08 per unit.
+Each unit consistent of the units (including the partially exercised option of the over-allotment), after underwriting discounts and commissions and other offering expenses.